-We regard our workers who are past retirement age as a valuable and stable resource.
-Thus, we offer retirement planning and reemployment opportunities to all employees leading up to and beyond the retirement age and work collaboratively with the union to facilitate the reemployment of older employees.
+We regard our employees who are past retirement age as a valuable and stable resource.
+Thus, we offer retirement planning and re-employment opportunities to all employees leading up to and beyond the retirement age and work collaboratively with the union to facilitate the re-employment of older employees.